zivanfi/minmaxbinarysearch/README.md

 As expected, the loose algorithm may take more steps and may return more potential pages than the strict algorithm.
-However, the difference is not significant enough to justify supporting both algorithms and the space saving opportunities allowed by the loose algorithm easily outweigh its slight performance disadvantage in my opinion.
+However, the difference is not significant enough to justify supporting both algorithms and in my opinion the space saving opportunities allowed by the loose algorithm easily outweigh its slight performance disadvantage.